deltaDNA/unity-sdk/README.md

 ## deltaDNA Analytics and SmartAds Unity SDK

 The repository contains the sources for both the analytics and SmartAds SDKs.
-They are packaged into separate unitypackages for easy installation.
-The analytics can be installed independently, but the SmartAds depends on the analytics.
-The unitypackages can be downloaded directly from GitHub by clicking the filename and then view raw.
+The SDK is distributed as a unitypackage file which can be downloaded directly from GitHub by clicking the filename and then view raw.
 Import into Unity with Assets->Import Package->Custom Package.

 The analytics SDK is supported in both Unity 4 and Unity 5, whereas SmartAds is only supported in Unity 5.